apache/cordova-docs/www/docs/en/1.5.0/phonegap/events/events.searchbutton.md

 If you need to override the default search button behaviour on Android you can register an event listener for the 'searchbutton' event.

-Typically, you will want to attach an event listener with `document.addEventListener` once you receive the PhoneGap '<a href="events.deviceready.html">deviceready</a>' event.
+Typically, you will want to attach an event listener with `document.addEventListener` once you receive the PhoneGap 'deviceready' event.

 Supported Platforms
 -------------------

 - Android

-Quick <a href="../storage/storage.opendatabase.html">Example</a>
+Quick Example
 -------------

     document.addEventListener("searchbutton", onSearchKeyDown, false);